-Nearly 7 years working in flagships for Abercrombie & Fitch taught me a lot about how (and how not) to run a successful retail business.
+Nearly 6 years working in flagships for a global fast fashion brand taught me a lot about how (and how not) to run a successful retail business.

 One of my biggest headaches was a lack of visibility around incoming shipments.
-Abercrombie’s allocation teams could barely give more than 24 hours notice on what was arriving.
+The allocation teams could barely give more than 24 hours notice on what was arriving.

 Sometimes stores would not find out what a shipment consisted of until it arrived.
 When deliveries could be up to 15’000 units in a single night, in a stockroom that was typically overcapacity at all times, this presented us with several significant operational issues.

 Stores were often scrambling to find staff at the last minute, or finding themselves overstaffed, and unable to force people to leave work early

 In addition to this, having insufficient time to make space for incoming items lead to a decrease in efficiency, as items needed to be staged before they could be put in the correct location.